 Moodle development environment with Git submodules

-Note: You are currently viewing documentation for Moodle 3.2.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Moodle development environment with Git submodules.
+Note: You are currently viewing documentation for Moodle 3.6.
+Up-to-date documentation for the latest stable version of Moodle is likely available here: Moodle development environment with Git submodules.

 This page describes how to set up a development environment for a Moodle instance with external plugins.
 Over time the number of plugins may increase in such a way, that they can't be managed manually by developers anymore.
 Without any precautions this can lead to various problems, for instance:

 - Diverged versions in existing repositories (can lead to fatal errors when trying to update the site)